willibrandon/SqlTemplateGen/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to **SqlTemplateGen**, please fork the repository, make your changes, and submit a pull request.
+If you would like to contribute to **SqlTemplateGen**, please fork the repository, make your changes, and submit a pull request.

-## Contact

-For any questions or issues, feel free to open an issue on the GitHub repository.